Relaxation of imbalance in a disordered XX model with on-site dephasing: Different timescales

 For obc the eigenvectors are given by, $\sqrt{\frac{2}{L}}\sum_{k=1}^{L}\cos( \pi j k/L)$.
 Hence $\mathcal{I}(j)=\frac{1}{L}[\sum_{k=1}^{L}\sqrt{\frac{2}{L}} \cos(\pi k)\cos( \pi j k/L)]^2$.
 This equals $0$ when both $L$ and $j$ are even or odd, and $\frac{2}{L^2}$ otherwise.
 This gives $I(t)\sim \int dj \frac{2}{ L^2} e^{-2 \pi^2 (2j)^2 /L^2}= \frac{1}{L\sqrt{8 \pi t}}$.
 These results for the clean systems have been matched with exact numerics, data not shown.

 Now we focus our attention to disordered systems.
-Intuitively, we can predict that since the behaviour in this regime involves the low energy eigenspectrum of the Liouvillian, it should not drastically change on addition of disorder.
-If we look into the obc case, we indeed see $ \propto 1/\sqrt{t}$ behaviour for both clean and disordered systems, but not so for the pbc case where we see a $t^{-3/2}$ behaviour.
-Let us investigate why.
+Intuitively, we can predict that since the behavior in this regime involves the low energy eigenspectrum of the Liouvillian, it should not drastically change on addition of disorder.
+If we look into the obc case, we indeed see $ \propto 1/(L\sqrt{t})$ behavior for both clean and disordered systems, but not so for the pbc case where we see a $t^{-3/2}$ behavior.

 Unfortunately it is very difficult to find an analytical expression for the eigenspectrum when we add the disorder in the system, so we have to resort to exact diagonalization.
-However, we can make some crude approximations about the low lying eigenvalues and their scaling with $L,W$ and $\gamma$ since the evolution is described by the effective Heisenberg Hamiltonian, Eq.~\ref{effham} in this time regime.
-Firstly, since the effective hamiltonian is a Heisenberg model, we conclude that the low energy distribution would be $\propto 1/L^2$.
+However, we can make some crude approximations about the low lying eigenvalues and their scaling with $L,W$ and $\gamma$ since the evolution is described by the effective Heisenberg Hamiltonian, Equation~\eqref{effham} in this time regime.
+First, since the effective Hamiltonian is a Heisenberg model, we conclude that the low energy distribution would be $\propto 1/L^2$.
 We make a further educated guess by borrowing the result $\lambda_j=\frac{2 \pi^2 j^2}{L^2 \gamma}$ for clean systems from Ref.~\onlinecite{MarkoPhysRevE.92.042143} and then introducing the relevant prefactor in $\mathcal{H}_{{\rm eff}}$ for disordered systems.
 Thus, we have disorder averaged

 for $j \ll L$, where

 and we have used $\langle (h_{j}-h_{j+1})^2 \rangle\sim 2 W^2/3$ for the box distribution $(-W,W)$.
 Henceforth we shall write $a(\gamma, W)$ as $a$.